evening train -

 i am very amused to see a christian edition of ubuntu. all this special catering makes me wonder when the atheist edition (one that automatically generates intelligent design challenges, and perhaps finds codes in bible that predicts darwin and his masterpiece theory of evolution) is coming out. could a muslim edition with the complete text of kuran and a complete blockade of infidel sites be far behind?

-the best designers in the world all squint when they look at something. they squint to see forest from the trees -- to find the right balance. squint at the world. you will see more by seeing less. -- john maeda [laws of simplicity]
+mind boggles and melts into puddles. - anonthe best designers in the world all squint when they look at something. they squint to see forest from the trees -- to find the right balance. squint at the world. you will see more by seeing less. -- john maeda [laws of simplicity]in life, as in breakfast cereal, it is always best to read the instructions on the box -- lu tzu [thief of time]

 We have a serious problem.
 Whenever I try to pitch Linux to anyone under 30, the question I get is: 'Will it work with my iPod?" -- esr